 Now, had Memoirs of a Geisha been both thirty minutes shorter and silent…

 MEMOIRS OF A GEISHA (2005).
-Dir.: Rob Marshall.
+Director: Rob Marshall.
 Cast: Zhang Ziyi, Gong Li, Michelle Yeoh, Ken Watanabe, Koji Yakusho, Youki Kudoh, Mako, Tsai Chin.
-Scr.: Robin Swicord; from Arthur Golden’s novel.
+Screenplay: Robin Swicord; from Arthur Golden’s novel.